hgzimmerman/diesel_test_setup/README.md

 A small library for setting up a database using Diesel, and then tearing down the database once the test is finished.

-Given a connection to a database that has super user permissions, this library will create a new, uniquely named database.
+Given a connection to a database that has super user permissions, this library will create a new, uniquely-named database and run migrations on it.
 Once a `Cleanup` struct that was created when the database was set up goes out of scope, its destructor will delete the database.

 ```rust
 use diesel_test_setup::TestDatabaseBuilder;